geekygirldawn/linuxcon_2016/README.md

 * [Control page](https://github.com/acaudwell/Gource/wiki/Controls) for a list of all of the controls you can use to speed up / slow down or show / hide to get something that looks good with your data.
+* Use gource -H to get a complete list of all controls (not all are listed on the wiki page).
 * [Templates](https://github.com/FOSSRIT/gourciferous/tree/develop/Templates) with recommended
 configurations for different types of data (large projects, long-lived projects, etc.)
 * [Gourciferous](https://github.com/FOSSRIT/gourciferous) for visualizing multiple